taligentx/dscKeybusInterface/README.md

 If you are running into issues:
 1. Run the `KeybusReader` example sketch and view the serial output to verify that the interface is capturing data successfully without reporting checksum errors.
     * If data is not showing up or has errors, check the clock and data line wiring, resistors, and all connections.
 Breadboards can cause issues, connections should be soldered instead.
+    * Power supply issues can also cause data errors or microcontroller crashes/reboots - if this occurs, test with an external power supply set to 5v (Arduino) or 3.3v (esp8266/esp32) and connected to the matching voltage pin (bypassing the voltage regulator on development boards).
 2. For virtual keypad, run the `KeybusReader` example sketch and enter keys through serial and verify that the keys appear in the output and that the panel responds.
     * If keys are not displayed in the output, verify the transistor pinout, base resistor, and wiring connections.
 3. Run the `Status` example sketch and view the serial output to verify that the interface displays events from the security system correctly as partitions are armed, zones opened, etc.